telerik/document-processing-docs/knowledge-base/generate-table-with-images-pdf-processing.md

 # Description

-Learn how to create a PDF document containing a table with images.
+Learn how to create a PDF document containing a [Table]({%slug radpdfprocessing-editing-table%}) with [images]({%radpdfprocessing-model-image%}).

 # Solution

-RadPdfProcessing is suitable for such a requirement and it allows a convenient API for creating a RadFixedDocument from scratch and populating a table with image content:
+[RadPdfProcessing]({%slug radpdfprocessing-overview%}) is suitable for such a requirement and it allows a convenient API for creating a RadFixedDocument from scratch and populating a table with image content:

 Here is an example of how to implement this solution: